gradle/gradle-enterprise-build-validation-scripts/.github/actions/gradle/README.md

 The first step of each experiment is to clone the repository containing the build to validate.
 If your repository requires authentication to clone, such as a private repository, you can use the [`actions/checkout`](https://github.com/marketplace/actions/checkout) action to perform the clone instead, as it supports cloning from repositories requiring authentication.
-You can then configure value of the `gitRepo` input parameter to the directory containing the local checkout.
+You can then configure the value of the `gitRepo` input parameter to the directory containing the local checkout.

 ```yaml
 steps: